Udit8348/RUST/README.md

 - we can use `{}` alone to create their own scopes
 - use arrow notation to return a value from a function
 - you can return early from a function using `return` but most functions return the last expression implicitly

+### macro vs function
+`println!` is a macro and `println` is a function
+- think of macro as a piece of code that writes other code
+- macros can take in a variable number of arguments

 ```
 fn five() -> i32 {